nbrest/kamehouse/README.md

 *********************
 # ChangeLog:
+#### v0.15
+- Added backend support to get the current playlist
+- Added backend support to browse for a file in the server where VLC Player is running through the browse.json API
 #### v0.14
 - Added backend support to execute commands and check the status of a VLC Player configured in the application context
 #### v0.13